LAZ-695: LAZ-695B prototype

-Due to haste in the development of the first version and ill-considered borrowing of ideas from western counterparts, the LAZ-695 had a lot of weaknesses.
+Due to haste in the development of the first version and ill-considered borrowing of ideas from western counterparts, the LAZ-695 had a lot of flaws.
 In 1958 a consumer conference take place.
 The participants were a citizen (typical passengers) and operators of the LAZ-695.
 The main critical point was the weak construction of the body.
-The constructors already have known about that, but had to find the golden mean between the elegance, due to the glazed roof, and good stability of the body.
+The engineers are alread aware of it, but had to find the golden mean between elegance and stability.
 The glazed roof disappeared entirely at the development stage of the LAZ-695M modification.

 The second critical point was the impractical inner space.
-The width of entry and exit doors was too narrow and in the vicinity of the door a passenger accumulation plat-form was missing.
-So it was difficult to characterize the vehicle as an urban/city bus.
-Moreover, there appeared new competitors from ZIL and PAZ, which offered better bus models for urban purposes.
+The width of entry and exit doors was too narrow and in the vicinity of the door a passenger accumulation platform was missing.
+As such, it was difficult to characterize the vehicle as a city bus.
+Moreover, there appeared new competitors from ZiL and PAZ, which offered better bus models for urban purposes.

-Also for suburban areas, a more suitable competitor existed, the ZIS-127.
+Also, for suburban areas, a more suitable competitor existed, the ZiS-127.
 These led to the creation of the LAZ-695B prototype with entirely different roof construction.
 The panes were removed.
-The front of the bus got a bigger window, an indicator board was installed and the doors got wider.
+The front of the bus got a bigger window, an indicator board was installed, and the doors got wider.
 Also, an experimental pneumatic suspension on all wheels was installed.
 Although a huge work has been done and the tests gave good results, the LAZ-695B prototype was built only in one exemplar.

 Serial LAZ-695B

 Instead of putting the LAZ-695B prototype into production, a new modification for serial purposes was created in 1958, which included elements of the first LAZ-695 models as well as of the improved LAZ-695B prototype.
 The transparent plexiglass air reflectors on the window leafs disappeared because they broke quickly.

-The model got the modernized ZIS-120 engine, ZIL-120FB, with 120 hp.
+The model featured the modernized ZIS-120 engine, 120-hp ZIL-120FB.

 LAZ-695B weight-optimized version

 In 1959 a weight-optimized version of the serial LAZ-695B model was produced.
-In the course of the modernization a lot of interior parts, like seats, exterior sheathing parts and engine components were replaced by analogous, made of fiberglass or nylon.
-In conclusion the weight of the bus was reduced by 400 kg.
-Compared to the total weight of a serial LAZ-695B (6330kg), 400 kg were, from the Soviet view, insignificant.
-Furthermore the lightened parts led to a weaker construction.
+In the course of the modernization, many interior parts including the seats, exterior sheathing parts, and engine components, were replaced by analogues made of fiberglass or nylon.
+As a result, the weight of the bus was reduced by 400 kg.
+Compared to the total weight of a serial LAZ-695B (6330 kg), 400 kg is, from the Soviet view, insignificant.
+Furthermore, the lighter parts led to a weaker construction.